paleobot/pbot-dev/Field definitions/Collections Node fields v1a.md

 taphonomic means described for the purpose of a taphonomic analysis. taxonomic means a systematic paleontology treatment, including simple descriptions of fossils.
 Use this if the all the taxa are included in a systematic paleontology section, or if the taxonomic list is given only in support of an otherwise taxonomic account of one or a few taxa. general faunal/floral means there is no detailed discussion of the age, environment, ecology, preservation, or morphology of the fossils, but a taxonomic list is given.
 Use this category only if the other ones are too specific.

+### Modes of preservation*
+* Entry type: check boxes with multiple choices allowed: body, trace, permineralized, cast, concretion, dissolution traces, mold/impression, soft parts, charcoalification, adpression/compression, recrystallized, coalified
+* Considerations: Specimens would have a mode of preservation field, but unfortunately collection needs to be entered first, so I think we still need to collect this information.
+If specimens with new modes of preservation are added, is it possible to have that auto-fill here?
+* PBot:
+* dwc:
+* Info: Check as many of them as apply to any of the fossils in the collection.
+Impressions, casts, and molds are fossils with none of the original biomineralized or organic tissue preserved.
+These three categories are differentiated from each other as follows: impression may be a 2D fossil (e.g., leaf impression). cast means a 3D fossil that is a positive image of the original. mold means a 3D fossil that is a negative image of the original.

 ### Size classes*
 * Entry type: drop-down menu / check boxes with multiple choices allowed: > 10 mm, 1 - 10 mm, < 1 mm